dilasgoi/ebw/README.md

 ```bash
 ebw -f Alph # Press Tab after typing "Alpha" to auto-complete ("AlphaFold", for example) or see available options.
 ```

-## Requirements

-- EasyBuild
-- `jq` for JSON parsing
-- `yq` for YAML parsing
-- Bash shell

-## Features

-- **Installations defined through JSON files**: This makes it easy to specify software installation parameters and maintain installation recipes.
-- **Logging**: Every installation attempt is logged with installation start and end time, and the exit status.
-- **Dry run option**: Allows users to see what would be installed and changed without making actual changes.
-- **Microarchitecture independent installation option**: Allows users to install software that is independent of specific microarchitectures by setting the "common" field in the installation JSON file to `true`.
-- **GPU-specific installation option**: Enables users to specify installations that are specific to GPU environments.
-- **CUDA compute capabilities**: Allows users to specify the CUDA compute capabilities for GPU-specific installations, applicable only if `gpu` is set to `true`.
-- **Enabling/disabling installations**: Allows user to enable or disable the installations in the installation JSON files.

 ## Project Organization